 Strong winds and strong currents were responsible for throwing many landing craft off course and making progress difficult.
 Many of the troops became seasick.
 The landing craft were fired upon by the German positions as they closed in on the beach, the troops could hear the bullets smacking into the landing craft ramp doors and whizzing over their heads before they were opened.

-One of these actual MG42 machine gunners who survived the war stated that he actually got through ten thousand rounds of ammunition whilst defending the beach head.
+One of these actual MG42 machine gunners who survived the war stated that he actually got through 10,000 rounds of ammunition whilst defending the beachhead.
 He only left his position when he ran out of bullets, stating that he felt bad for the Americans he was killing, but continued to do his duty.

-As the landing craft closed in and the doors eventually opened to allow the soldiers to disembark the German MG42 machineguns sprayed them with deadly accurate fire, sadly in many instances everyone aboard was cut down and killed.
-Like shooting fish in the proverbial barrel!
+As the landing craft closed in and the doors eventually opened to allow the soldiers to disembark, the German MG42 machineguns sprayed them with deadly accurate fire.
+Sadly in many instances everyone aboard was cut down and killed, indeed it was just like shooting fish in the proverbial barrel!

 This sad fate befell many of the soldiers as they came ashore, as correctly depicted in the movie Saving Private Ryan with Tom Hanks...well worth watching if you haven't do so already.